 Factors influencing management's judgment in determining the amount of the loan loss provision charged to operating expense include: the quality of the loan portfolio as determined by management, the historical loan loss experience, diversification as to type of loans in the portfolio, the amount of secured as compared with unsecured loans and the value of underlying collateral, banking industry standards and averages, and economic conditions.
 Management evaluates the quality of the loan portfolio by examining past due and nonaccrual ratios for each class.
-The ratio of loans past due 30-89 days to total loans decreased from 0.50% at December 31, 2013 to

-0.40% at December 31, 2014, while the ratio of accruing loans 90 days past due to total loans remained essentially static, and nonaccrual loans as a percentage of total loans increased from 1.11% at December 31, 2013 to 1.53% at December 31, 2014.
+The ratio of loans past due 30-89 days to total loans increased from 0.40% at December 31, 2014 to 0.48% at December 31, 2015, while the ratio of accruing loans 90 days past due to total loans remained essentially static at 0.03%, and nonaccrual loans as a percentage of total loans decreased from 1.53% at December 31, 2014 to 1.08% at December 31, 2015.

-Historical losses are computed and incorporated to the calculation for the allowance for loan losses on the class level.
-On a total portfolio basis, the charge-off rate for the twelve months ended December 31, 2014 decreased 1 basis point to 0.27% from 0.28% for the twelve months ended December 31, 2013.
+Historical losses are computed and incorporated into the calculation for the allowance for loan losses on the class level.
+On a total portfolio basis, the net charge-off rate for the twelve months ended December 31, 2015 increased 5 basis points to 0.32% from 0.27% for the twelve months ended December 31, 2014.
 Class balances as a percentage of total loans are evaluated to determine growth areas.
-Classes that increased were construction loans other, investor-owned residential real estate, multifamily residential real estate loans, commercial and industrial loans, public sector and IDA, and other consumer loans.
+Classes that increased were construction loans other; one-to-four family residential real estate, closed-end junior liens; commercial and industrial loans; public sector and IDA; automobile loans; and other consumer loans.
 High risk loans, defined by the Company to be junior lien mortgages, interest only loans and loans with high loan-to-value ratios, were examined.
-The percentage of high-risk loans as a percentage of total loans decreased slightly from December 31, 2013.
+The percentage of high-risk loans as a percentage of total loans increased slightly from December 31, 2014.

 Economic factors were analyzed to determine their impact on the credit risk of the loan portfolio.
-From December 31, 2013 to December 31, 2014, positive signs were decreases in unemployment, business bankruptcy rates and the inventory of existing homes on the market, while the average personal bankruptcy rate and residential vacancy rate were found to have increased.
-Management's analysis of the loan portfolio and pertinent economic conditions resulted in a determination of the allowance for loan losses for collectively-evaluated loans of \$7,981 at December 31, 2014, up from \$7,603 at December 31, 2013.
-As of December 31, 2014, the unallocated portion of the reserve was \$48, and at December 31, 2013 the unallocated reserve was \$285.
+From December 31, 2014 to December 31, 2015, positive indicators were decreases in unemployment, home vacancy rates and the inventory of existing homes on the market, while average bankruptcy rates were found to have increased.
+Management's analysis of the loan portfolio and pertinent economic conditions resulted in a determination of the allowance for loan losses for collectively-evaluated loans of \$8,252 at

+December 31, 2015, up from \$7,981 at December 31, 2014.
+As of December 31, 2015, the unallocated portion of the reserve was \$28, and at December 31, 2014 the unallocated reserve was \$48.
 Individually-evaluated impaired loans are valued using the appraised value of the underlying collateral or the present value of cash flows for each loan.
-Valuation procedures for impaired loans resulted in a required reserve for impaired loans of \$282 at December 31, 2014 and \$624 at December 31, 2013.
-The total required reserves of \$8,263 at December 31, 2014, \$8,227 as of December 31, 2013 and \$8,349 as of December 31, 2012 indicated provision charges for loan losses of \$1,641 for the twelve months ended December 31, 2014, \$1,531 for the twelve months ended December 31, 2013.
+Valuation procedures for impaired loans resulted in a required reserve for impaired loans of \$45 at December 31, 2015 and \$282 at December 31, 2014.
+The total required reserves of \$8,297 at December 31, 2015, \$8,263 as of December 31, 2014 and \$8,227 as of December 31, 2013 indicated provision charges for loan losses of \$2,009 for the twelve months ended December 31, 2015, \$1,641 for the twelve months ended December 31, 2014 and \$1,531 for the twelve months ended December 31, 2013.